servoskinner/commanders/readme.md

 If a player is forced to draw and has no cards in their deck, it is refreshed by shuffling that player's *discard*.
 If both are empty, the draw is skipped.

 ## Card types

-### Units
-Units can move on the grid and engage in combat with others; Their main parameter is **combat power**.
+- **Units** can move on the grid and engage in combat with others; Their main parameter is **combat power**.
 This card type is essential for controlling the field and scoring points.

-### Contracts
-Contracts boost your income for a certain number of turns, yielding more credits than you spend on them in long-term perspective.
+- **Contracts** boost your income for a certain number of turns, yielding more credits than you spend on them in long-term perspective.

-### Tactics
-Tactics allow you to perform a certain action to gain quick advantage.
+- **Tactics** allow you to perform a certain action to gain quick advantage.
 They cannot be placed on board and are discarded immediately after being played.

 ## Actions
 ### Deploy card